sodiadrhain/dockerized-react-fast-api/backend/README.md

 docker -v
 ```

-and you shpuld see the version of you installed docker application.
+and you should see the version of you installed docker application.

 **From within the project directory (/backend) run the following:**